inexorgame-obsolete/wiki-mirror/3-Dimensional-Visual-Scripting-Enviroment-(3DVS).md

 Code itself is nothing but a sequence of logic things.
 So why not include this into the level editor?
 Here is a screenshot from Unreal Engine 4's "Blueprint" scripting system which is one of the leading technologies:
 ![Unreal Engine 4](https://raw.githubusercontent.com/inexor-game/visualisations/88345fe629936036a6469ffa628fed7d2e12e65c/3D%20flowgraph/wiki/visual_scripting_in_unreal_4.jpg)
 In the right of the image there are all those blocks which are linked with lines.
-Every block stands for one code sequence (a commang like "open a door" e.g.).
-Relations between code blocks (so called **nodes**) are represented those lines.
+Every block (every **node**) stands for one code sequence (a command like "open a door", an "if" query or a game event).
+Relations between code blocks are represented by those lines.

 Here is another example from CryEngine3.
 The artificial intelligence of the player model is completely coded in the visual scripting enviroment(!):

 ![CryEngine3](https://raw.githubusercontent.com/inexor-game/visualisations/88345fe629936036a6469ffa628fed7d2e12e65c/3D%20flowgraph/wiki/visual_scripting_in_cryengine_3.jpg)

 These are examples of 2-dimensional Visual Scripting Enviroments.
-All you need to care about is the front of the engine.
-The back end (how the script will be understood by your computer in detail) is the work of the game programmer (us).
-All you need to understand are the scripting tools itself.
-Believe us - that *is* cool! :)
+All you need to learn is how to script with the front end tools and their user interface.
+The back end (how the script will be understood by your computer in detail) is the work of the game programmers.

 ## 3D Visual Scripting
 **If you play in a 3D enviroment (the game world), why do we script on a plane screen in 3D??**